organicmaps/organicmaps/docs/INSTALL.md

 Run Android Studio and open the project in `android/` directory!
 This is important, otherwise the following menus won't be visible.

-Install Android SDK and NDK:
+Configure Android Studio:

 - Open "SDK Manager" (under "More Actions" in a welcome screen or a three-dot menu in a list of recent projects screen or "Tools" top menu item in an open project).
-- Select "Android 15.0 ("Vanilla Ice Cream") / API Level 35" SDK.
 - Switch to "SDK Tools" tab.
 - Check "Show Package Details" checkbox.
-- Select "NDK (Side by side)" version **27.1.12297006**.
-- Select "CMake" version **3.22.1**.
+- Select "CMake" version **3.22.1** or higher.
 - Click "Apply" and wait for downloads and installation to finish.
 - In the left pane menu select "Appearance & Behavior > System Settings > Memory Settings".
 - Set "IDE max heap size" to 2048MB or more (otherwise the Studio might get stuck on "Updating indexes" when opening the project).

-Configure the repository with Android SDK and NDK paths.
+Configure the repository with Android SDK paths.
 You can do it either by setting a global environment variable pointing at your Android SDK:

 ```
 ANDROID_HOME=<here is the absolute path to the root folder of your Android SDK installation>